Here’s my Social Justice Resources to fire you up and inspire you (as an educator). You’ll find podcasts, blog-posts and websites below.

 In this episode, how can we empower our students to step up and advocate for the issues they’re passionate about.

-Questioning and Transforming our Worlds with Nakisha Hobbs
+Students Questioning and Transforming Their Worlds with Nakisha Hobbs

 In this episode, we explore student activism in a K-8 elementary school in Chicago, USA.
 Here students are investigating and taking action on issues like litter, homelessness, police violence and gun violence.